magentabusiness/magentabusiness.github.io/docs/trendz/ai-assistance-widget.md

 {:toc}

 The AI Assistant Widget is an interactive tool that allows users to engage in chat-based sessions for quick data retrieval and analysis.
-It can be added to a dashboard in ThingsBoard and provides an easy way to ask questions and receive instant responses.
+It can be added to a dashboard in IoT Hub and provides an easy way to ask questions and receive instant responses.

 {% include images-gallery.html imageCollection="trendz-assistance-chat-example" %}